tkeskita/smoothMesh/README.md

 ```
 . /usr/lib/openfoam/openfoam2312/etc/bashrc
 cd smoothMesh/src
-wclean
-wmake
+wclean; wmake
 ```

 ## Command line options

-- `-centroidalIters` specifies the number of smoothing iterations (default 20)
+- `-centroidalIters` specifies the number of smoothing iterations (default 20).

-- `-maxStepLength` is the maximum length for moving a point in one iteration (default 0.01)
+- `-maxStepLength` is the maximum length (in metres) for moving a point in one iteration (default 0.01).
+Adjust this value for your case.
+Smoothing process seems to be stable when this value is smaller than about one tenth of cell side length.

-- `-orthogonalBlendingFraction` (**Warning: experimental feature!**) is the fraction by which the edges touching the boundary faces are forced towards orthogonal direction (default 0.3)
+- `-orthogonalBlendingFraction` is the fraction (0 <= value <= 1) by which the edges touching the boundary faces are forced towards orthogonal direction.
+Zero value causes no orthogonal direction for boundary edges (default 0).

-- `-qualityControl true` (**Warning: experimental feature!
-WIP**) enables extra quality constraints for smoothing.
+- `-qualityControl true` enables extra quality constraints for smoothing.
 The constraints limit the tendency of smoothing to compress cells and create self-intersecting cells near concave geometry features.
 Without constraints, self-intersections can be created if the mesh contains skewed faces or low determinant cells (`cellDeterminant` according to `checkMesh`).
-When this option is enabled, the following options affect the results:
+When this option is enabled (default is true), the following options affect the results:

-  - `-minEdgeLength` defines edge length below which edge points are fully frozen at their current location (default 0.02)
+  - `-minEdgeLength` defines edge length below which edge points are fully frozen at their current location (default 0.002).
+Adjust this value for your case.

-  - `-maxEdgeLength` defines edge length above which edge vertices are fully free to move, without any constraints (default 1.001 * minEdgeLength)
+  - `-maxEdgeLength` defines edge length above which edge vertices are fully free to move, without any constraints (default 1.001 * minEdgeLength).

+  - `-minAngle` defines the edge-edge angle (in degrees, 0 < value < 180) for face corners below which points are fully frozen (default 45).

 ## Usage examples